iAbasekeme/Yimbo/README.md

 4. Explore other features.

 # <span style="font-size: 17;">Contributing</span>
-***
 We welcome contributions from the community to help make *Yimbo* even better!
 If you have any bug reports, feature requests, or suggestions for improvements, please submit them through the [Github issues](https://github.com/iAbasekeme/Yimbo/issues).

 # <span style="font-size: 17;">License</span>
-We have no license yet, we are yet to get in the future
+We have no license yet, we are yet to get one in the future